wp-plugins/favicon-by-realfavicongenerator/README.txt

 5. You can also trigger RealFaviconGenerator's favicon checker, to make sure your favicon is correctly setup.

 == Changelog ==

+= 1.1.1 =

+- Rewrite API usage disabled.
+Favicon files do not appear to be in the root directory of the blog anymore.

 = 1.1.0 =